Henry Trigg (public servant): Biography

 Trigg initially attended the first Anglican Church, where he was a choirmaster.
 He later joined the Wesleyans, but from 1843 he held prayer meetings in the Congregational tradition in his own home.
 In 1846, a chapel was constructed in William Street, where for six years, Trigg conducted all the services until, 1852, when the London Missionary Society sent out the Reverend James Leonard to be the first ordained Congregational minister.
-Trigg’s firm conviction to Christianity stems from an incident in 1831, a story he related from the pulpit, he was recovering from a bout of rum drinking, which was quite common in Perth at the time, when an apparition appeared to him while he was on the precipitous roof of the unfinished commissariat building’s where the current Supreme Court now stands, it commanded him to "Throw down the bottle and never pick it up again" From that moment on he was a changed man.
+Trigg’s firm conviction to Christianity stems from an incident in 1831, a story he related from the pulpit, he was recovering from a bout of rum drinking (which was quite common in Perth at the time) when an apparition appeared to him while he was on the precipitous roof of the unfinished commissariat building’s where the current Supreme Court now stands.
+There, the apparition commanded him to "Throw down the bottle and never pick it up again".
+From that moment on he was a changed man.
 To him most of all, the founding of Congregationalism in Western Australia is due.

 His grandson was Henry Stirling Trigg (1860–1919) who was a leading architect in Western Australia.

 His wife, Amelia, died on 7 April 1873 at the age of 82, whilst Trigg died at the age of 91 on 15 February 1882 in Perth and is buried in the Congregational section of the East Perth Cemetery.

 Trigg Beach and the surrounding suburb of Trigg, north of Perth, was named after him.